robertdavidgraham/heartleech/README.md

 #Discussion#

-This should be a useful tool on its own, but I wrote it primarily because the pattern-matching rules for Snort are inadequate.
+heartleech should be a useful tool on its own, but I wrote it primarily because the pattern-matching rules for Snort are inadequate.
 IDS vendors won't fix their stuff until I can prove they are inadequate.